pratikgajjar/go-backend.how/content/posts/the-tiger-style/index.md

 +++
 title = "🪲 The Tiger Style"
-description = "A collective give-and-take at the intersection of engineering and art" date = 2024-06-29T18:34:30+05:30 lastmod = 2024-06-29T18:34:30+05:30 publishDate = 2024-06-29T18:34:30+05:30
+description = " Tiger Style is a coding philosophy focused on safety, performance, and developer experience.
+Inspired by the practices of TigerBeetle, it focuses on building robust, efficient, and maintainable software through disciplined engineering." date = 2024-06-29T18:34:30+05:30 lastmod = 2024-06-29T18:34:30+05:30 publishDate = 2024-06-29T18:34:30+05:30